 My yoga teaching is a blend of the traditional hatha yoga I have practised and learnt over many years, combined with up-to-date sports science and sports psychology information.
 I work in a way which offers the best therapeutic benefits of yoga for each individual.
 As one of my teachers said, “Postures don’t have alignment.
 Individuals do.”

-I am a certified British Wheel of Yoga Foundation Course Tutor and a Yoga Alliance Professionals Senior Yoga Teacher and Teacher Trainer.
+I am a certified British Wheel of Yoga Teacher and Foundation Course Tutor, a Yoga Alliance Professionals Senior Yoga Teacher and Teacher Trainer, and an Independent Yoga Network Yoga Elder.

 I now also offer teacher training courses in order to enable others to teach yoga which is safe, effective, enjoyable, and knowledgeable.